-You’ve bought the car of your dreams.
-Negotiated the price.
+You’ve bought the car of your dreams after negotiating the price like a pro.
 You think you’re done and dusted until you receive the final invoice and it’s not what you expected.
-There’s an extra amount you’re obligated to pay on the car to the Australian Taxation Office (ATO) called the Luxury Car Tax (LCT) which can add a considerable amount to the price of your car.
+There’s an extra amount you have to pay on the car to the Australian Taxation Office (ATO) called the Luxury Car Tax (LCT).

-How Is LCT Calculated?
+How Is Luxury Car Tax Calculated?

 To calculate LCT, you need to use the following formula: